-In this post our guest writer, Jesse Clark, provides some excellent tips on taking a vacation that takes care of you.
+In this post our guest writer, Jesse Clark, provides ideas for a relaxing retreat-type of vacation.
 Her bio information is below.

 Jesse Clark is a traveler, so she’s no stranger to experiencing wanderlust and that strong desire to travel.
 She’s already had enough experiences to last a lifetime, but she’s not stopping anytime soon.
 Find out more and contact her through soulful-travel.com.